No, but Medicare Advantage plans do. Out-of-pocket maximums are designed to protect you from high health care costs. Here’s how they work.

 Depending on the kind of medicine you need, it might be hard to avoid the donut hole completely – but there are some things you can do to prepare!

-The Medicare donut hole is kind of like…a donut!
-Medicare Part D includes a hole, or coverage gap.
+Medicare Part D is kind of like a donut.
+It includes a hole, or coverage gap.

-These 7 tips can help you save time, money and frustration when understanding Medicare prescription drug costs.
+These seven tips can help you save time, money and frustration when understanding Medicare prescription drug costs.

 Learn all about Medicare Prescription drug coverage (Part D).